tetrash/warsawjs-workshop-30-spreadsheet/README.md

 ## Setup

-1. Fork this project on GitHub
+1. Fork this project on GitHub.
 2. Clone your fork:

 	```bash